 The careful work of all our staff, the support of colleagues at other UK NEQAS centres and advice from members of expert committees and professional bodies are gratefully acknowledged.
-We are grateful for the work of the Central Manchester University Hospitals Foundation Trust Andrology & Embryology laboratories and the Central Manchester University Hospitals Foundation Trust Finance Department.
+We are grateful for the work of the Manchester University Foundation Trust Andrology & Embryology laboratories, the Manchester University Foundation Trust Finance Department and our subcontractors.
 The continued loyalty of all participants, which has enabled us to develop and expand to meet the challenges of the new EQA environment, is also warmly acknowledged.